Eyeglasses Lenses

 Lenticular lenses explained: types, pros and cons

+What are the pros and cons of lenticular lenses?
 A lenticular lens is used by people to correct severe farsightedness and requires a very high power to correct one's vision.
-In some cases, your lenses might have a very high prescription.

 varifocal lenses